-@I18nFormat represents a valid i18n format string.
-For example, @I18nFormat ({GENERAL, NUMBER, UNUSED, DATE}) is a legal type for "{0}{1, number} {3, date}", indicating that when the format string is used, the first argument should be of GENERAL conversion category, the second argument should be of NUMBER conversion category, and so on.
-Conversion categories such as GENERAL are described in Section 15.2.
+@Il8nFormat represents a valid il8n format string.
+For example, @Il8nFormat({GENERAL, NUMBER, UNUSED, DATE}) is a legal type for "{0}{1, number} {3, date}", indicating that when the format string is used, the

 Figure 15.1: The Internationalization Format String Checker type qualifier hierarchy.
 The type qualifiers are applicable to CharSequence and its subtypes.
-The figure does not show the subtyping rules among different @I18nFormat(...) qualifiers; see Section 15.2.
-All @I18nFormatFor annotations are unrelated by subtyping, unless they are identical.
+The figure does not show the subtyping rules among different @Il8nFormat(...) qualifiers; see Section 15.2.
+All @Il8nFormatFor annotations are unrelated by subtyping, unless they are identical.
 The qualifiers in gray are used internally by the checker and should never be written by a programmer.